neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ```
 <br>

-Through the Python API, folders can be suggested and created through this
+and folders can be created in an equivalent way through the Python API:
-simple API and slot into acquisition pipelines:

 ```python
 from datashuttle import DataShuttle